amelia-chew-2022/GI-T6-Code-Crusaders/README.md

 # GoogleIgnite2023-Briefing

-This is a sample repo for the Google Ignite 2023 event by SMU Women In Tech
+This is a sample repo for the Google Ignite 2023 event by SMU Women In Tech.